fuxiAIlab/NetEaseCrowd-Dataset/README.md

 In this dataset, we provide ground truths for all the tasks and record timestamps for all the annotations.

-### Task example
+### Task
-NetEaseCrowd dataset includes task examples, with each task containing a single true label as shown below:
+NetEaseCrowd dataset is built based on a gesture comparison task.
+Each task contains three choices, where two are similar gestures and the other one is not.
+Annotators are required to pick out the different one.
+An example is shown below:
 <img src="assets/task_example.png" width="500"/>